-The reappearance of the rare Island Marble butterfly on San Juan Island after nearly 100 years continues to intrigue researchers and enthusiasts throughout the country.
+The reappearance of the rare Island Marble butterfly (IMB) on San Juan Island after nearly 100 years continues to intrigue researchers and enthusiasts throughout the country.

 The Island Marble is white and pale green with a mottled pattern of greenish-yellow under its hind wings.
 Look in the grassy prairie near wild mustard plants.
 Don’t confuse it with the more common Cabbage White, which is mostly white with a yellow underside and feeds on the same plants.